NEW - The Streets of Dublin

 The book reproduces the series of articles in their own idiom and style, cataloguing the decline of the traditional trades and industries of the city as observed by Kelly.
 He recounts the history of many streets, giving us insights into the social and colourful life of many of their inhabitants.
 He has a clear view of the political realities of the time and outlines the effect the importation of cheap goods from England had on Irish ways of life.
 Kelly consistently expresses his concern for his fellow citizens, the effect the destruction of the traditional industries has had on their lives, and the consequent loss of their dignity.
 His narrative also contains judgment on many political figures of the nineteenth century and laments the decline of the fine buildings and streetscapes which had made Dublin a city of architectural significance and which, in his opinion writing in 1910, it no longer was.

-Elegantly illustrated with original hand drawings by David Rowe, this is as ideal gift for Christmas for anyone with an interest in the social and landscape history of Dublin.
+Elegantly illustrated with original hand drawings by David Rowe, this is a must-have book for anyone with an interest in the social and landscape history of Dublin.

 Author: Thomas Kelly, edited by Sheila Carden

 Format: Softback, 216 pages, with black & white, hand-drawn illustrations